Last updated: October 13, 2020

-HubSpot automatically deduplicates your contacts, companies, deals, tickets, and products when they're created through a form submission or import.
+HubSpot automatically deduplicates your contacts and companies when they're created through a form submission or an import.

-You can also manually manage your duplicates if you're a user in a Professional or Enterprise account by using the duplicate management tool to deduplicate contacts and companies.
+Where the above deduplication isn't thorough enough, you can also manually manage possible duplicates if you're a user in a Professional or Enterprise account by using the duplicate management tool to deduplicate contacts and companies.

-When a new contact is added to HubSpot through a form submission, HubSpot first looks at a contact's usertoken to see if it should be merged with an existing contact.
-The usertoken is the hubspotutk cookie that HubSpot stores in a visitor's browser when they view a page that includes your HubSpot tracking code.
+When a new contact is added to HubSpot through a form submission, HubSpot checks a contact's user token (i.e., hubspotutk cookie) to see if it matches an existing contact.

 If you want each form submission from the same browser to create a new contact, enable the Always create new contact for new email setting in your form options.
 This can be useful in specific situations, such as collecting contact details at a trade show on a single device.

 When a new contact is added through import, form submission, or API, HubSpot will look for a matching value in the Email property.
 If a contact already exists in your account with the same email address, the new contact information will be added to the existing contact record.